ignis32/artinoise_recorder_fingering_editor/README.md

 "python FingeringEditor.py"

+But I actually have not tried that on other OSes yet.

 "Print" function creates a png image with all the positions and their notes from your current fingering system.
-And puts it to "img/" folder
+And puts it to "img/" folder.
+This image is A4 sized, and it's intended purpose is to be printed.